shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 6. In the right pane, notice a preview of the table data.

-	The preview data allows you to determine the columns and a sample of rows.
+	> **Note**: The preview data allows you to determine the columns and a sample of rows.

 7. To create queries, select the checkbox next to the following six tables: